Gokhu18/lemairepro.fr/content/author/admin/_index.md

 +++

-I am a 4th year student at SUPINFO in order to validate a Master 2, passionate since childhood about the world of computing.
+I am a 4th year student at SUPINFO Valenciennes, passionate since childhood about the world of computing sciences.

-My skills are quite varied because I like to try and discover everything but I am currently based on two pillars: full stack development and the DevOps concept.
+My skills are quite varied because I like to try and discover everything but I am currently based on two pillars: back-end development and the DevOps philosophy.

-I am currently looking for a pre-professional contract.
+I am currently available for hire.